hassothea/AggregationMethods/README.md

 # AggregationMethods

-This repository contains all the source codes of consensual aggregation methods implemented in <span style="color: #1FAAE3;"><i class="fab fa-r-project"> </></span> programming.
+This repository contains all the source codes of consensual aggregation methods implemented in <span style="color: #1FAAE3;">i class="fab fa-r-project"></i></span> programming.
 The explanations of each function and algorithm are available in my webpage: https://hassothea.github.io/publications/

 <span style="color: #1FAAE3;">&#128270;<u> How to download & run the codes?</u></span>
 ===